MCV-2025-C1-Project/Team1/README.md

 ```

 ## Week 1
-### Development
-In this first week we were asked to create an image descriptor and play with different options to choose the one that works best with the model.
-For that we used the 1D histograms concatenated, as suggested by our teachers, and tried different color spaces to choose the one that fits best.

-We also tried different distances to see which are the best ones.
-But we aren't limited to use just one distance for the final chosen distance, so we decided to try the N best metrics as an ensemble of distances!

-### Results
+During the first week, our objective was to design an image descriptor and explore different configurations to determine the most effective approach for the painting similarity matching task.
+Following our instructors’ guidelines, we built descriptors based on concatenated 1D color histograms and evaluated multiple color spaces, numbers of bins, distance metrics, and preprocessing strategies.
+To ensure a fair and comprehensive comparison, we conducted a grid search over all these parameters to identify the configuration that delivered the most reliable and discriminative results.

 ## Team Members
 This is the awesome team who collaborated in this project: